fuhdan/certificate-tools/TECHNICAL.md

     # - Configure SSL/TLS protocols and ciphers
     # - Add security headers
     # - Redirect HTTP to HTTPS
+    # - Set Secure flag on cookies for HTTPS
   }
 }
 ```